ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 A step-by-step user guide, along with Python and LabVIEW examples, will be provided to help users implement session reservation and the sharing of arbitrary sessions.
 The reference guide and examples will cover everything from defining arbitrary functions as a gRPC service to reserving and registering sessions using session management service APIs for both Python and LabVIEW.
 It will also guide users on implementing session sharing using the appropriate initialization behavior ENUM on the server side.

-The high-level workflow is outlined below, with detailed instructions available in the **User Reference Guide**.
+The high-level workflow is outlined below, with detailed instructions available in the deliverable - **User Reference Guide**.

 1. **User has to create a gRPC Service for the arbitrary functions**
    - Implement the logical functions that need to be exposed to the client on each function call (e.g., database or file operations).